 Popular nearby attractions: Wilcox Pass Hike, Columbia Icefield, Toe of the Athabasca Glacier Hike, Stutfield Glacier, Parker Ridge Hike & Panther Falls just outside the border in Banff National Park

 This is the campground I would recommend the most if youβre driving the Icefields Parkway over the span of 2 days.
-For the best view of the Athabasca Glacier, hike the 8 km trail to Wilcox Pass and I assure you, you wonβt be disappointed.
-The trail is even shorter if you just hike to the viewpoint with red chairs.
+For the best view of the Athabasca Glacier, hike the first few kilometres of the trail to Wilcox Pass, and I assure you, you wonβt be disappointed.
+You don’t even have to hike the whole 8 km trail, just hike to the viewpoint with red chairs.
 Mountain sheep also love this spot.

 Backcountry campgrounds in Jasper